Kadantte/Visor-BootManager/README.md

-`visor install` passes its arguments through to `install.sh`. `visor sign` signs the installed EFI binary. `visor status` reports the current install state. `visor config validate` checks the syntax of a config file. `visor doctor` checks for common build dependencies.
+`visor install` passes its arguments through to `install.sh`. `visor sign` signs the installed EFI binary. `visor status` reports the current install state. `visor config validate` checks the syntax of a config file.

 ### Updating